B-Open/jobbuzz/README.md

 ### Running locally

+#### Natively

 1. Copy the `.env.example` file in the repository root to `.env`.
 2. Update the contents of `.env` with your database access details.
 3. Change working directory to `cmd/jobbuzz-api` and run `go run .` to start the API server.
 4. Change working directory to `cmd/jobbuzz-scraper` and run `go run .` to start the web scraper program.

+#### Docker

+1. Copy the `.env.example` file in the repository root to `.env`.
+2. Update the contents of `.env` with your database access details.
+3. Run `docker-compose up`.
+4. You may need to wait for a while for the scraper to run and complete.
+5. The API server can be accessed at http://localhost:8080

 ## Contributing